haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 <br>

 Despite the short simulation time, you can see from the plot that the method effectively enhanced the sampling of different conformations of the BS.
-However, both shrunk (smaller RoG of the apo, and close to the holo value) and expanded (larger RoG of the apo)  conformations of the BS are sampled (this can be verified by looking to the profiles of the additional three CVs).
+However, both shrunk (smaller RoG than the apo, and close to the holo value) and expanded (larger RoG than the apo)  conformations of the BS are sampled (this can be verified by looking to the profiles of the additional three CVs).
 To effectively guide the sampling towards a specific direction (e.g. to compress the BS) one could add soft restraints on some of the CVs (please check [here](https://plumed.github.io/doc-v2.4/user-doc/html/_r_e_s_t_r_a_i_n_t.html) if interested).
-Following this scheme, in [[9](#ref9)], a "**windows approach**" was adopted to guide the sampling only towards the desired region of the conformational space.
+Following this scheme, in [[9](#ref9)] a "**windows approach**" was adopted to guide the sampling only towards the desired region of the conformational space.
 The idea is to run a set of metadynamics simulations each starting from a conformation corresponding to decreasing values of the RoG, using restraints on this CV in order to gently mimick the compression of the BS induced by substrate binding.